 Maruti Suzuki rolls out package to cover unforeseen engine failures

-‘Frequency of complaints involving hydrostatic lock and fuel adulteration have gone up’
+‘Frequency of complaints involving hydrostatic lock and fuel adulteration has gone up’

 Country’s largest car marker Maruti Suzuki on Wednesday announced a Customer Convenience Package (CCP) to cover vehicles for unforeseen failures in engine due to hydrostatic lock and fuel adulteration.